meza/achievementbooks/README.md

 The result is not going to be perfect due to formatting issues, but it's going to be close enough not to cause a big pain to migrate.

+> Import only works in single player mode to enable you to fiddle around with the settings easily.
+Once done, you can copy the new file over and use it on a server.

 #### Init
 ```
 /achievementbooks init